 - Resistance.
 Strength exercises -- which you can do with exercise bands, weights, or even working against your own muscle resistance (isometrics) -- build muscles and ease breathing.

 Talk to your doctor before you start an exercise program.
-He’ll tell you if you should use a breathing device and how to pace yourself.
+They’ll tell you if you should use a breathing device and how to pace yourself.
 (Start slowly!)

 Make sure you follow your doctor’s directions on when to use your oxygen.